samg/timetrap/README.md

 ========

 Timetrap is a utility which provides an easy to use command line interface for tracking what you spend your time on.

-It is a ruby port of Trevor Caira's Timebook, a small python utility.
-It contains several enhancement over Timebook notably the ability to parse natural language time strings.
-This makes commands such as ``t in --at "30 minutes ago"`` possible.
-Timetrap is also able to export entries to several formats (e.g. ical, csv) and is designed to be easily extended to support additional export formats.
+It began as a ruby port of Trevor Caira's Timebook, a small python utility.
+It contains several enhancement over Timebook, notably the ability to parse natural language times (e.g. "30 minutes ago"), additional commands such as `archive` and `configure`, and support for rounding.

+Timetrap is also able to export entries to several formats (e.g. ical, csv) and is designed to be easily extended to support additional export formats, by creating a new formatter class (in ruby.)

 Timetrap maintains its state in a sqlite3 database.

 Timetrap is available as a gem on gemcutter (http://gemcutter.org/gems/timetrap)